tomalec/articles/WebComponents/WC_F2F_meeting.md

 ## Summary

-For me, that were most intense two day this year so far (Q1 2018).
+For me, that was most intense two days this year so far (Q1 2018).
 I felt my brain baked.
 However, I'd love to more such meetings.
 That's great to see Web Platform moving forward just in front of you.
 Talk to all those professionals.
-Meeting all those great individuals in person gives even more empathy, understanding and respect, to their avatars seen on Github daily.
+Meeting all those great individuals in person gives even more empathy, understanding, and respect, to their avatars seen on Github daily.

 With love for Web, for Platform, [#foreveryone](http://www.foreveryone.net/).